By Gary Berg-Cross

 There’s lots of culture war bricks to be thrown about in rhetoric like this and I hope that we are saved by some sensible discussion.
 As part of more discussion we might get to the uncomfortable issues of contraception and sexual activity.

 This very recent discussion which started as a health care discussion now seems like a regressive, perhaps reactionary one, with a subtext of group’s attitude toward sex and sexual morality.
 We had moved towards a more progressive attitude from our Puritan days.
 Even mainstream religious groups had come to see sex as other than a pure danger.
 Some Christians moved to the view sex as one of God's great gifts.
 One can rationalize this since sexual bonding helps preserve the institution of marriage and birth control helps mitigate the stresses caused by too many children.
+This pragmatic view of mainstream Protestant churches on the use of birth control lead to a more tolerant policy of quietly letting its followers use birth control as their own consciences dictated as opposed to a doctrinaire view centrally imposed.

 In a tide of fundamentalism we’re back to an intolerant and centralized view with imposed morality.
 As a result modern family planning/birth control "cannot be spoken of without repugnance. " It's now denounced as "demoralising to character and hostile to national welfare."
 All of which means that Culture War Part 2, with such things as silencing of women, may be with us for this political campaign period at least.
 We should all gear ourselves up with well-considered, humanistic moral arguments.